 - Begin layering your beans and veggies, pressing down slightly as you go.
 Keep the layers level, and try to use contrasting colors so it will look appealing.
 Add in the thyme leaves or sprigs as you go for flavor.

 - Layer all the way to the top and then cap the salad and refrigerate until ready to eat.

 - Flip the jar over before eating to let the dressing percolate down over the salad.

 - Add chopped chicken or some leftover salmon for extra protein.

 - Layer the beans with chopped greens or veggies too!

-Don’t forget to pin these Mason Jar 7 Bean Salads!
+Don’t forget to pin this Mason Jar 7 Bean Salad!